janecakemaster/exquisitetexts/README.md

 # exquisite texts
-an [exquisite corpse](https://en.wikipedia.org/wiki/Exquisite_corpse). write a poem by texting a number and only knowing the last line of the poem. you get a link to the completed poem when it reaches a critical mass.
+an [exquisite corpse](https://en.wikipedia.org/wiki/Exquisite_corpse). write a poem by texting a number and only knowing the last line of the poem. you get a link to the completed poem when it reaches a critical mass. check out at [exquisitetexts.com](http://exquisitetexts.com/)

 ## develop
 ```